DanialArab/Pandas/README.md

 <a name="18"></a>
 ### DataFrames Fundamentals

-Data frames are two-dimensional tables that look and work similarly to an Excel spreadsheet.
++ Data frames are two-dimensional tables that look and work similarly to an Excel spreadsheet.
 The rows are accessible via an index—yes, the same index that we have been using so far with our series! **So long as you use .loc and .iloc to retrieve elements via the index, you’ll be fine.**

-But of course, data frames also have columns, each of which has a name.
++ But of course, data frames also have columns, each of which has a name.
 Each column is effectively its own series, which means that it has an independent dtype from other columns.

-In a typical data frame, each column represents a feature, or attribute, of our data, while each row represents one sample.
++ In a typical data frame, each column represents a feature, or attribute, of our data, while each row represents one sample.
++ Side note: the term "outliers" doesn’t have a precise, standard definition. one definition is:

+      inter-quartile range (IQR) = quantile(0.75) - quantile(0.25)

+Outliers would then be values **below the quantile(0.25) - 1.5 * IQR**, or any values **above the quantile(0.75) + 1.5 * IQR**.

+We’ll use this definition here, but you might find that a different definition—say, anything below the mean - two standard deviations, or above the mean + two standard deviations, might be a better fit for your data.

 <a name="19"></a>
 ### Bracket vs. dot notation